4ver/nimate/README.md

 ### `Queue`

-Creates a queue of animations that are executed sequentially.
+`Animate` objects in the queue are called sequentially and removed when complete.
+The start function of each `Animate` is called automatically when it is next to be played.
+For example, if the queue is empty and an `Animate` is added, it is played immediately."

 #### Methods

-- `add(animation

-: Animate | Blend)`: Adds an `Animate` or `Blend` instance to the queue.
+- `add(animation: Animate | Blend)`: Adds an `Animate` or `Blend` instance to the queue.
 - `clear()`: Clears the queue and stops any currently running animation.
 - `stop()`: Stops the currently running animation without clearing the queue.
+- `promise()`: Returns a promise that resolves when all animations in the queue are complete.

 #### Events